-where: p % denotes the assurance (50 % or 75 %).
-All calculations so far are prepared at the annual time step.
-Most of the further decisions are based on the estimates derived from annual flows at 75 % assurance.
+Where, ${p\%}$ denotes the assurance (50 or 75%).
+All calculations so far are performed at the annual time step.
+Most of the further decisions are based on the estimates performed at 75% assurance.

 - Various demands are then estimated and projected for either the year 2025 or the year 2050, depending on the link.
-Agricultural water demands are estimated based on state plans for irrigation development.
-The industrial requirement (assumed to be met entirely from surface water sources) is not known and is taken to be equal to the domestic water demand, which is based on population figures.
-The hydropower requirement is taken to be equal to the total evaporation from all hydropower projects.
-Environmental water demands are not however, accounted for in the estimates.
-When 'downstream' requirements are mentioned, they normally imply the requirements of downstream agriculture, industry or domestic needs, but not aquatic ecology or recreation. - The difference between the total available supply (equation 1) at 75 % assurance and the total projected demand at the same site (Donor or Receiver) becomes the basis of declaring the basin (or part thereof) as a 'surplus' or 'deficit'.
-If the above difference is positive- the basin is a 'surplus', if negative it is a 'deficit'. - As a rule, each link includes at least one reservoir either at the Donor or at the Receiver point or at both points.
-The last step in the methodology is, therefore, a reservoir simulation modeled on the current day observed flows and including all future demands.
+Agricultural water demands are estimated based on the state plans for irrigation development.
+Industrial requirement (assumed to be met entirely from surface water sources) is not known and is taken to be equal to domestic needs, which is based on population Figures.
+Hydropower requirement is taken to be equal to total evaporation from all hydropower projects.
+Environmental water demands are not accounted for.
+When "downstream" requirements are mentioned, they normally imply the requirements of downstream agriculture, industry or domestic needs, but not of aquatic ecology or recreation. - The difference between the total available supply at 75% assurance (equation (1)) and the total projected demand at the same site (donor or receiver) becomes the basis for declaring the basin (or part thereof) as "surplus" or "deficit."
+If the above difference is positive the basin is "surplus," and if negative it is "deficit." - As a rule, each link includes at least one reservoir either at the donor or at the receiver point or at both.
+The last step in the methodology is therefore a reservoir simulation modeling with current observed flows in place and with all future demands included.
 This step is performed with a monthly time step.
 Annual flow data for the available period are used as the basis for calculations.
 All gross annual current upstream water requirements are subtracted from the gross annual flow time series.
-This gives a time series of annual actual inflows to a reservoir whether existing or new (e.g., to Alamtti, Inchampalli, etc.).
+This gives time series of annual actual inflows to a reservoir whether existing or new

+(e.g., to Alamatti, Inchampalli, etc.).
 These net annual inflows are distributed into monthly values using weights obtained from the actual monthly flow data at one of the nearby flow stations.
 The records used to calculate the weights may be short (e.g., 10 years in the case of the Srisailam).
-It appears from the feasibility reports that average monthly weights are used for this calculation-i.e., monthly flow distribution is assumed to be the same in dry and wet years.
+It appears from feasibility reports that average monthly weights are used for this, i.e., monthly flow distribution is assumed to be the same in dry and wet years.
 Monthly irrigation requirements are then calculated based on crop needs.
-Initial storage (initial condition for reservoir simulation) is often assumed to be the dead storage (which is typical for India, where it seems to be a common practice to assume full draw down of the stored water every year and no provision for inter-annual storage).
-A reservoir simulation is carried out to identify whether the proposed transfer can be managed with the estimated storage and, if yes, then with what level of reliability-how many of the simulated years will be deemed successful years.
-A successful year is normally defined as a year in which 95 % of all demands are met (which is quite a conservative [good] measure of success).
+Initial storage (initial condition for reservoir simulation) is often assumed to be the dead storage (this is typical for India, where it seems to be a common practice to assume full drawdown of the stored water every year and no provision for interannual storage).
+A reservoir simulation is carried out to identify whether the proposed transfer can be managed with the proposed storage and, if yes, then with what level of reliability - how many successful years out of all years simulated.
+A successful year is normally defined as a year in which 95% of all demands are met (which is quite a conservative [good] measure of success).